 This kit is Mark’s brain-child, and is a relatively quick build.
 I’d even say this kit could serve as a good introduction to both electronic construction and computer operation for a young person.

 And that’s why I wanted to make this kit available: as a living testimony to the birth of the computer revolution.

-You will receive a professionally-made printed circuit board, all components, a steel case with CNC'd aluminum sides (a 1:2 scale model produced from the original 55-year-old engineering drawings from Bud Industries), a laser-cut front panel, and a spiral bound assembly/instruction manual is available for download with "Documentation" link below.
+You will receive a professionally-made printed circuit board, all components, a steel case with CNC'd aluminum sides (a 1:2 scale model produced from the original 55-year-old engineering drawings from Bud Industries), and a laser-cut front panel.
+The assembly/instruction manual is available for download with "Documentation" link below.
 Additional functionality has been added, such as a real-time clock module with three display modes (BCD clock, binary clock, and counting clock).
 The kit can be power by a USB power supply, or connected to your computer.
 You can also upload/download machine code instead of toggling in each byte from the front panel.